Equivalence checking of quantum circuits via intermediary matrix product operator: Application Strategy

 This identity check can be scaled to any length MPO, enabling the use of an early stopping condition.
 For $W$ to be equivalent to the $n$-qubit identity $I_n$, each local tensor $W_i$ must be equivalent to the local identity $I$.
 Therefore, if all gates acting on a specific qubit $i$ have been applied, but the partial trace reveals non-equivalence for that qubit, we can conclude that the circuits are not equivalent and terminate the algorithm early.
 Depending on the circuit topology, this early stopping condition can significantly speed up the algorithm.
 This could also be extended to detect specific circuit bugs, although this is left for future work.

-An alternative way to evaluate $GG'^\dagger$ is by checking whether the bond dimensions $\chi_i = 1$ for all $i$.
-However, in practice, we often observe that bond dimensions can increase slightly, especially for larger systems, even when the singular values are close to zero.
-While it is possible to perform a final SVD sweep across the entire MPO to reduce these bond dimensions before evaluation, this approach is computationally less efficient than directly calculating the trace.
+An alternative way to verify \(GG'^\dagger\) is to first check whether all bond dimensions \(\chi_i = 1\) for all $i$, then check if each local matrix is the identity.
+However, in practice, small numerical imprecisions often cause slight increases in bond dimensions, especially for larger systems, even when the result is the identity.
+A final SVD sweep across the entire MPO can reduce these extra dimensions, but it is computationally less efficient than directly calculating \(\mathrm{Tr}[GG'^\dagger]\).
+Moreover, \(\chi_i = 1\) could also mean that the operator factorizes into arbitrary local operators, making this criterion ambiguous.
+By contrast, computing the trace immediately provides a clear global check of equivalence that is both more robust and efficient in most practical settings.